 If you wish to appeal, please download an Appeal Form here or telephone 020 376 8848 and a form will be sent to you.
 You should include any evidence or supporting material with your appeal form and you MUST give the grounds for your appeal at the time you lodge your appeal form.
 Your appeal form will not be accepted unless you state the grounds for your appeal.
 You may appeal for more than one school.

-Completed Appeal Form should be sent to (Admission Appeals), Hackney New School, 317-319 Kingsland Road, Hackney E8 4DL.
+Completed Appeal Forms should be sent to Admission Appeals, c/o Student Services, Hackney New School, 317-319 Kingsland Road, Hackney E8 4DL.

 Appeal Forms must be returned to this address by 5.00pm on Monday 17 April 2018.